tcprescott/sahasrahbot/docs/rtgg.md

 Here is a [list of currently supported presets](presets.md).
 The preset name will be the name of the file without the .yaml extension.

+### !multiworld
+Use this command in the RaceTime.gg race room.

+This allows you to generate a multiworld game in a team race room, creating a multiworld for each team.
+The race must be a team race.

+Example: `!multiworld normal`

+Here is a [list of currently supported presets](presets.md).
+The preset name will be the name of the file without the .yaml extension.

 ## Super Mario Bros 3 Randomizer (SMB3R)

 ### !flags